ionic-zone/ionic.zone/_articles/fastlane/put-platforms-under-version-control.md

 Normally `/platforms` and similar folders are in the `.gitignore` file of Cordova projects.
 This means the whole generated iOS and Android projects don't take up space in your repository - they can be recreated by running the `(ionic) cordova build` command.

 But when we work with `fastlane`, it can be beneficial to know what our code changed in the native projects (and being able to simply revert all the things we messed up...).
+As we are using git, somehow versioning `/platforms` is a simple way to achieve this.

+Important: You don't _have_ to do this to use Fastlane.
+All the actual Fastlane files live in `/fastlane` in your project.
+But as some of the more advanced Fastlane actions also manipulate your native projects {::comment}TODO add links to screenshots etc that mess with platforms{:/comment} understanding what happens in `/platform` can help to understand what happens and avoid problems.

 There are two way to achieve this:
+(I personally prefer option [b)](#b-create-a-local-git-repository-in-platforms) as it is easier to revert)

 ## a) Remove `/platforms` from the default `.gitignore` file

-If you have no problem with all the `platforms` files and folders being in the main git repository of your project, you can just remove `/platforms` from the `.gitignore` file.
+If you have no problem with all the `platforms` files and folders being in the main Git repository of your project, you can just remove `/platforms` from the `.gitignore` file.

 Open the `.gitignore` file in your favorite editor.
 Remove or uncomment (`#`) this line: